Monday, May 30, 2005

 and drank a lot of beer.

 I didn't even get thrown in jail once.
-THE END

 -Steve Earle